Does Matthew 10:8 Prohibit Christians From Charging for Their Service?

 What’s important to note is the context of this verse.
 The instruction to give freely was not a general instruction that applied to all of their activities.
 (This becomes clear in the next verse.)
 It seems as though it applied to healing the sick, casting out demons, cleansing lepers and raising the dead.
 He did allow them to receive compensation for other things related to their ministry.
 The next verse reads:

 Provide neither gold nor silver nor copper in your money belts, nor bag for your journey, nor two tunics, nor sandals, nor staffs; for a worker is worthy of his food. (verses 9-10)

 Jesus sent the disciples out penniless.
 Rather than telling them to take money to pay for their own needs, they were to rely on the generosity of strangers.
 They lived in the homes of whoever received them and taught about the kingdom of God.
 In return, the homeowners provided for their needs.
 When He sent out the 70, (recorded in Luke chapter 10) He gave them similar instructions, once again telling them not to take any valuables.
 They were to stay wherever they were welcomed, heal the sick, teach on the kingdom of God and allow strangers to provide for their needs—reminding them that they were laborers for God and that they were worthy of the wages they received.
-In his letter to Timothy, Paul affirmed that teaching a preaching ought to be compensated:
+In his letter to Timothy, the Apostle Paul affirmed that teaching and preaching ought to be compensated: